 NURS 200 — Introduction to Professional Nursing (3 credits)

 This course will provide an introduction to the profession and discipline of nursing, the relationship of nursing to liberal arts, and the nursing scope of practice in the United States health care system.
 Ethics, confidentiality, and communication skills will be emphasized as pillars of the art and science of professional nursing.
 Selected nursing theories and a framework for translating nursing research into practice will be introduced.
 Perspectives of practicing nurses in various roles will be highlighted.
 Students will be introduced to essential elements of the nurse-patient relationship and professional nursing through experiential, meaningful learning activities, including but not limited to, small group dialogue, group projects, and class discussion.
 This course is a prerequisite or corequisite for NURS 326.
 Offered Every Fall Semester.

 NURS 230 — Pharmacotherapeutics (3 credits)

 This course introduces the theoretical basis and application of nursing therapeutics with emphasis on pharmacology.
 Content areas include pharmacological concepts related to the major drug groups, drug actions, adverse reactions and nursing implications.
 Attention is given to life span considerations, cultural, legal, ethical, and safety implications.
 There will also be an emphasis on the role of the professional nurse as patient educator and advocate.
 Students will be introduced to essential elements of pharmacology through meaningful learning activities, including but not limited to, case studies, NCLEX questions, and discussions.
-This course is a prerequisite to NURS 324 and 326.
+This course is a prerequisite to NURS 326 or permission of instructor.
 Offered Every Spring Semester.

 NURS 324 — Health Pattern Recognition/Nutrition (3 credits)